MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/how-to-define-accounting-periods-for-straight-line-depreciation-of-fixed-assets.md

 3. Choose the **Print** button to print the report or choose the **Preview** button to view it on the screen.

 > [!NOTE]
-> If you turn on the **Use Accounting Period** toggle if you want the periods between start date and ending date to correspond to the accounting periods you have specified on the **Accounting Periods** page.
-The Number of Days field will be cleared and made read-only on the FA - Projected Value report.
+> You can turn on the **Use Accounting Period** toggle if you want the periods between start date and ending date to correspond to the accounting periods you have specified on the **Accounting Periods** page.
+The **Number of Days** field will be cleared and made read-only on the FA - Projected Value report.
 If you do not turn on the toggle, the projected value amounts will be calculated based on a 360 day year.

 ## See Also
 [United Kingdom Local Functionality](united-kingdom-local-functionality.md)